-I gotta hand it to James Villas.
-He understands Southerners.
-And he definitely understands chicken wings.
+James Villas understands Southerners.
+And he definitely understands Southern fried chicken wings.
 He states in his books that his Southern compatriots know that the sweetest part are the chicken wings.
 (But then why did God give chickens just two wings?
-Chew on that when you’re munching these babies.)
-“And nothing is relished more on buffets and at cocktail parties than a platter of fried, spicy wings enhanced with tangy Parmesan cheese and intended to be eaten with the fingers,” he adds.
-Amen to that.–David Leite
+Chew on that when you’re munching on these lovelies.)
+“And nothing is relished more on buffets and at cocktail parties,” he says, than a platter of crispy fried wings intended to be eaten with one’s fingers.
+Amen to that.
+This recipe has been updated.
+Originally published February 19, 2014.–David Leite

-When author James Villas refers to “wings,” what he’s actually referring to are the “drumettes” of the wings.
-You know, those meaty miniature drumsticks that everyone snatches first from the platter of mixed drumettes and wings?
-Of course, this recipe works on the scrawny wing portion of the wing, too.
+When author James Villas refers to “chicken wings,” what he’s actually referring to are the “drumettes” of the wings.
+You know, those meaty miniature drumsticks that everyone snatches first from the platter of mixed chicken wings and drumettes.
+Of course, this recipe works on the scrawny chicken wing portion of the wing, too.
 It also works just dandy on regular pieces of chicken—simply increase the time the chicken is in the oil by several minutes.
-Whatever cut of chicken you use, rest assured, we found that by the time the first batch had cooled enough to touch, the second batch was done.
-Magical, eh?

 Southern Fried Chicken Wings Recipe